-This year has seen the continued success of CLCAC's Indigenous Fire and Weed Project which is funded by the Commonwealth Biodiversity Program from 2013-2017.
-The primary goal of this project is to enhance the biodiversity of landscapes through good fire management and the reduction of three key weeds of national significance (Rubber vine, Prickly acacia and Parkinsonia).
-To deliver this outcome CLCAC has engaged with key stakeholders such as the Queensland Rural Fire Service, Northern Territory Bushfires, Queensland Biosecurity, Northern Territory Weeds, Southern Gulf Catchments, Local Governments and Northern Land Council.
-This project also engages the Bidunggu Ranger team and they have been achieving great results in controlling weeds across the Gregory catchment.
-The fire ability of CLCAC rangers is well renowned and a professional service with no fires escaping during the control burns and tens of thousands of Rubber Vine plants eradicated.
+This year has seen the cessation of the hugely successful Indigenous Fire and Weed Management in the Lower Gulf of Carpentaria project which was funded by the Commonwealth's Department of the Environment and Energy (Biodiversity Fund) from 2013 - 17.
+The primary goals of this project were to enhance the biodiversity of landscapes through good fire management and the reduction of Weeds of National Significance (WoNS).
+To deliver this outcome CLCAC engaged with key stakeholders such as the Queensland Rural Fire Service, Northern Territory Bushfires, Queensland Biosecurity, Northern Territory Weeds, Southern Gulf NRM, Local Governments and Northern Land Council.
+This project engaged and provided capacity building opportunities for the Bidunggu Ranger team who developed into a work ready unit for the delivery of fire and weed management services.
+The Bidunggu Rangers completed a range of accredited training and achieved outstanding results in controlling weeds across the Gregory catchment.